vue-vine/vue-vine/packages/docs/src/specification/overview.md

 ```

 It's worth mentioning that in Vue's template there might be JS expressions inside `v-bind` or <code v-text="'{{' + ' ... ' + '}}'" />, so theoretically there might be template strings with interpolation expressions, but in Vine, this is not allowed.

+We recommend you to define this string as a variable or `computed`, and then use it in the template.

 ```ts
 function MyComponent() {